Code-Institute-Submissions/tattoochan-my-first-website_resub/readme.md

-# PROJECT NAME : WEILI CHEN PORTFOLIO
+# PROJECT NAME : MY RESUME

     This is a online resume about myself where companies view my information and engage me if they want to hire me as a website programmer.